 SIB is just one of many ways you can find an internship.
 SIB internships are different to most in that they are exclusive to York students (which might mean less competition in the application process) and tend to be based in York and the surrounding areas.
 They are also project-based, which isn't the case for many internships.
 This means you'll have a set piece of work to do during your internship and you'll be able to see what you've achieved by the end of it.

 All our internships, whether part or full time, last for a maximum of 12 weeks.

-Vacation internships are mainly available during the summer and start dates can vary, but are mainly at the beginning of July.
+Vacation internships are available during the summer and start dates can vary, but are mainly at the beginning of July.
 Most are full time but part-time projects are also available.
-Term-time internships generally require 8-20 hours commitment per week.
+Term-time internships generally require between 8-20 hours commitment per week.

 Students are permitted to work up to 20 hours per week alongside their studies, however you are advised to discuss how many hours you should work with your academic supervisor.
 You should also consider other commitments you have within the 20 hour allowance, such as volunteering and the restrictions of your Tier 4 visa, if applicable.

 If you are successful you will be asked to provide evidence of your right to work in the UK before beginning the internship.
 The easiest way to do this is to present a valid passport to the Careers and Placements team.

 The internships will mainly be in York and North Yorkshire.
 Most will be office based, but some can be carried out remotely from your own home or on campus - these will be advertised as virtual internships.

 If you have found your own paid work experience or internship opportunity, it may be useful to contact the SIB and see if we can support the arrangement with the employer.